Ben Knight (footballer): Stockport County (loan)

 On 12 March 2024, it was announced that Knight had moved to Stockport County on loan until the end of the season.The move had been agreed during the previous transfer window but had only been announced once the player had recovered from injury and completed his rehabilitation.

 On 12 August 2024, Knight joined Primera Federación side Real Murcia on a permanent deal.
 On 3 February 2025, he left the club after just four substitute appearances.

 Cambridge United

 On 2 June 2025, Knight joined Cambridge United on a free transfer.
+He was named EFL League Two Player of the Month for January 2026 having scored five goals in five matches.

 Personal life

 Knight is the nephew of former England international cricketer Nick Knight.